Pre-Test IELTS Speaking Test Practice

-The IELTS test assesses your English language ability in all 4 skills – listening, reading, writing and speaking.
+IELTS – International English Language Testing System – tests your English language skills – listening, reading, writing and speaking.
 There are 2 types of IELTS test – IELTS Academic and IELTS General training.
-Typically students wishing to study at a UK university at undergraduate or post-graduate level will require IELTS Academic and so most language schools in the UK offer this training.
+Normally students who wish to study at a university in the UK at undergraduate or post-graduate level need IELTS Academic.
+Because of this most language schools in the UK offer academic IELTS training.

 In the IELTS speaking test you will need to talk about yourself, the things you do and like and experiences you have had.
 You will also be asked to talk more generally about the world and other people.